-FIRE offers a ten-week paid summer Legal Clerkship and 15-week course-credited in-semester Legal Clerkship for law school students looking for hands-on experience working for a dynamic, nonpartisan, civil liberties organization.
-Clerks work with FIRE attorneys on several fronts: conducting legal research in emerging areas of law, developing arguments for active cases, preparing various litigation documents for active cases, reviewing college and university policies and legislative proposals, and much more.
-Learn more about FIRE’s Legal Clerkship opportunities today.
+FIRE offers a 15-week, course-credited, in-semester Legal Clerkship for law students looking for hands-on experience working for a dynamic, nonpartisan, civil liberties organization.
+Clerks work with FIRE attorneys part-time during the academic year conducting legal research in emerging areas of law; developing arguments for active cases; preparing various litigation documents for active cases; reviewing university policies and legislative proposals; and much more.
+For information on FIRE’s summer opportunities for law students, check out the Arthur D. Hellman Fellowship in First Amendment Litigation.

 Legal Clerks will work at FIRE’s Philadelphia office, but also have the opportunity to work remotely.